-Evidence of good practice Targets for future practice

-Include group activities such as

-debates, role plays or group

-projects?

-Encourage students to feel

-comfortable asking questions

-when they don't understand?

-Try to be more of a "meddler in

-the middle" than a "sage on the

-stage"?

-Provide an opportunity for

-students to develop or expand on

-the idea of another student?

-Encourage all students to share

-information and ideas?

-Utilise technology as a way to

-encourage teamwork and

-collaboration?

-Provide opportunities for

-students to assume shared

-responsibility for collaborative

-work?

-Encourage students to be

-respectful of other students

-during discussions?

-Encourage "active listening" by

-asking a student to rephrase

-something they hear in their own words?
+In almost every lesson In the majority of lessons In an occasional lesson Not in this unit/topic Unsure include group activities such as debates, role plays or group projects? encourage students to feel comfortable asking questions when they don't understand? try to be more of a "meddler in the middle" than a "sage on the stage"? provide an opportunity for students to develop or expand on the idea of another student? encourage all students to share information and ideas? utilise technology as a way to encourage teamwork and collaboration? provide opportunities for students to assume shared responsibility for collaborative work? encourage students to be respectful of other students during discussions? encourage "active listening" by asking a student to rephrase something they hear in their own words?

-Approaches to Teaching: Teaching differentiated to meet the needs of all learners.
+2. e) Teaching differentiated to meet the needs of all learners